Having a plan for your homestead finances is essential for turning your homesteading dreams into a reality.

 And remember to include some important luxuries in your budget so you don’t feel deprived.

-Maybe you love expensive coffee or weekly massages.
+Maybe you love expensive coffee creamer or weekly massages.
 Make sure you keep some of those things!
 For me, it’s usually food (expensive paleo-safe convenience foods), high-quality bedsheets, and quality clothing (though I do stick with a capsule wardrobe).

 Simple living is the practice of doing more with less and being content with what you have.